dennisholt/Energy_Monitor/Notes_Dennis.md

 Dec 12 2023
 Future project web scraper resource python asyncio package tutorial https://realpython.com/async-io-python/ influx -precision 'rfc3339' -database 'battery_db' -execute 'select * from d1.d1_lowPack' -format csv > lowPackDec12_23.csv

+Jan 16 2024: Reconciling monthly summary
+  Problems:
+    in d1_inverter the time stamp doesn't agree with the local_dt at all

+Output measures:
+  When generator runs AC into the inverter averages about 5280 watts
+      about 2770. watts goes to the battery about 1030 watts goes to the house load however the battery charging power is the AC out measure while the generator is running So the power to the house is inflated the excess needs to be subtracted -(2770 - 1030) = -1740

+  house_kWhr = (inverter avgWattsOut * inverter interval/1000) - (1740 * GenRunTime ) / (1000 * 60)
+  house_kWhr = (inverter avgWattsOut * inverter interval/1000) - GenRunTime minutes / 34.48